K-dash/nblm-rs/README.md

 > Prerequisite: a Google Cloud project with the NotebookLM Enterprise API enabled and either `gcloud auth login` or an OAuth token ready for `NBLM_ACCESS_TOKEN`.

-For detailed setup and troubleshooting, see the documentation in [docs/](docs/).
+For detailed installation instructions and troubleshooting, see the [Installation Guide](https://k-dash.github.io/nblm-rs/getting-started/installation/).

 ## Quick Start